hIMEI29A/gichidan/README.md

     http-title:
         Ichidan

-You may search by keywords (to only know what bad guys do):
+You may search by keywords (only to know what bad guys do):

-    gichidan search -r drugs
+    gichidan -r hacking

-    gichidan search -r guns
+    gichidan -r paypal

 As well as by protocol, application name or service detail:

-    gichidan search -r ssh
+    gichidan -r ssh

-    gichidan search -r irc
+    gichidan -r irc

-    gichidan search -r apache
+    gichidan -r apache

-    gichidan search -r prosody
+    gichidan -r prosody

-    gichidan search -r raspbian
+    gichidan -r raspbian

 If Ichidan can not find anything by your request, application  will display error:

-    gichidan search -r jdfhchgbverugbvcevcegrfvcew
+    gichidan -r jdfhchgbverugbvcevcegrfvcew

 Output:

     2013/01/20 16:12:12 Nothing found there, Neo!

-In current version (0.1.0) request must not contains space.
+In current version (0.1.0) **request must not contains spaces**.
 In case of request such as `gichidan search -r prosody client`, only first word will be processed.
+Also search by host url is not supported (in most case) by app (and Ichidan too).
-Option with compound requests and logical operators will be implemented in future.
+Options with **compound requests**, **search by url** and **search with logical operators** will be implemented in future.

 **NOTE:** Tor Network it is not your vanilla Internet.
 It may be unstable or slow and there may be unexpected delays and errors.
-In this case you may simply restart tor service on your mashine:
+In this case you may try to simply restart tor service on your mashine:

     sudo service tor restart

 **NOTE:** Ichidan it is not your vanilla Google, Yandex or Baidu.
 On its [page](http://ichidanv34wrx7m7.onion) you wont even find contact info or credits.
-In first january days of new 2018 it even was absolutely unavailable!
-So there is possible to recieve not any response!
+In first january days of new 2018 it was absolutely unavailable!
+So there is no guarantee to recieve any response!

+## TODO

+* Tests!!!
+* Ichidan's authorisation support
+* Search by url
+* Logical operators in requests
+* Third party tools for possible discovery of found hosts

+## Contributing

+Feel free to contribute!